hbowie/practopians/content/blog/hbowie/Making Sense of What Happened on Nov 8.md

 Title:  Making Sense of What Happened on Nov 8

+Status: 6 - Published

+Body:

 Trying hard to make sense of what happened last night.

 Here are my thoughts.